ventus-ag/docs/_docs/quickstarts/create_account.md

 ![](../../assets/img/create_account/4ac.png)

-{% include alert.html type="info" title="Note" content="Due to differences in tax policies of different countries, it is necessary to correctly indicate the country of registration for both B2B systems and B2C systems." %}
+{% include alert.html type="info" title="Note:" content="Due to differences in tax policies of different countries, it is necessary to correctly indicate the country of registration for both B2B systems and B2C systems." %}

 After filling in all required fields, review the information you entered for this Account.
 If it is correct, select **ADD CLIENT BILLING INFORMATION**.